Cortland1234/AssistAI_Public/README.md

 -Can tell you the news
 -Can tell you jokes, the mood, and its identity
 -Can tell you the weather of any city
 -Translates in real time via voice prompts

+# Installation
+-To install required plugins, navigate to the directory on a command line and type "pip install -r requirements.txt"
+-Next, type "python AssistAI.py" into the command line

+This should allow you to run the program!